SpdPnd98/CVWO-memo-submission/README.md

 ## Write-up:
 You can find the link to the write-up [here](/docs/writeup.pdf).

+You can find the link to the final report [here](/docs/CVWO&#32;Final&#32;Report.pdf).

+I documented some key milestones here.
+Mostly in the UI portion interacting with backend. [/https://www.instagram.com/modelconverge/](/https://www.instagram.com/modelconverge/).

 ## Updates:

 31/12/2020 - 4/1/2021: Following [React with Rails tutorial by digitalocean.com](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-ruby-on-rails-project-with-a-react-frontend).